meltano/meltano/docs/src/_reference/command-line-interface.md

 The `discover` command does not run relative to a [Meltano Environment](https://docs.meltano.com/concepts/environments).
 The `--environment` flag and [`default_environment` setting](https://docs.meltano.com/concepts/environments#default-environments) in your `meltano.yml` file will be ignored if set.

+## `docs`

+Open the Meltano documentation site in the default browser.

 ## `elt`